UNLV-CS472-672/2024-S-GROUP2-2DRove/pull_request_template.md

 Please list your fields that you have implemented as well as where they are.
 This will make it easier for the reviewer to keep track of any added variables.

+- [ ] **Changes to Unity Editor (Screenshots, if applicable)**

+Include screenshots of the Unity editor such as any changes to objects you've made.
+This is only applicable in certain cases and may not be included in most PRs.

 - [ ] **Related Issue**

 Please list the related issue (use '#' and it should show an autofill option).